Good news and bad on Owls star man Lee Gregory ahead of vital Accrington league clash

-Good news and bad on Sheffield Wednesday star man ahead of vital Accrington Stanley league clash
+Sheffield Wednesday: Good news and bad on star man Lee Gregory ahead of vital Accrington Stanley clash

 Sheffield Wednesday will likely be without star striker Lee Gregory for this weekend’s trip to Accrington Stanley.